Alcohol Interlock Program

 Severe financial hardship

-Short-term financial assistance may be available from Roads and Maritime for participants in severe financial hardship due to unexpected circumstances.
+Financial assistance is available from Roads and Maritime for participants in financial hardship.
 This assistance can range from partial assistance to the full amount owing to an interlock service provider.
-Assistance will be available only upon application by participants.
-For more information, see the Participant Guide or call us on 13 22 13.
+Assistance is available only upon application by participants.
+For more information, see the Participant Guide or call us on 13 77 88.
+The accredited severe financial hardship assessment agency is The Salvation Army who can be contacted on 1300 371 288.

 Information for medical practitioners